 - If you are interested in historical fiction, you might want to try Blue by Joyce Moyer Hostetter.

-- If you’d like to revisit a classic, Anne of Green Gables is a great choice and it lends itself well to a fun themed night.
+- Or, if you’d like to revisit a classic, Anne of Green Gables is a great choice and it lends itself well to a fun themed night.

-- If you would like to explore a biography, Soul Surfer by Bethany Hamilton should really get the girls talking.
+- If you want to explore a biography, Soul Surfer by Bethany Hamilton should really get the girls talking.

-- If your group enjoys contemporary fiction, I would like to recommend The Hopper-Hill Family.
+- Or, if your group enjoys contemporary fiction, I would like to recommend The Hopper-Hill Family.

 (Here is a complete list of middle grade books I recommend.
 You can find discussion questions designed to guide book clubs for almost all of these books online.)